 Thank you.

-Well, what my issue is is with the wiki leaks, I'm just kind of really fed up with the fact that everybody keeps talking about the fact that they were hacked.
+Well, what my issue is, is with the WikiLeaks, I'm just kind of really fed up with the fact that everybody keeps talking about the fact that they were hacked.

-Well, they obviously gave the opening to be hacked, and I think more about what they're irritated is is the fact the information that was discovered when they were hacked, and their true colors, which are obviously not quite the red, white, and blue, but a little bit more on the grayish, and that we're finding out who they are and what kind of people they are, and that they're not a we the people, but it's all about me.
+And I think more about what they're irritated is is the fact that information that was discovered when they were hacked and their true colors, which are obviously not quite the red, white, and blue, but a little bit more on the grayish, and that we're finding out who they are and what kind of people they are, and that they're not a we, the people, but it's all about me.

-So I don't know that it's it's almost like a blame game.
+So I don't know that it's, it's almost like a blame game.

 And you only play a blame game when you don't want to own up to what you've done.

-And it just is still out of control.
+And it's just still out of control.

 This was nothing more than that.

-In other words, like how many times have you on your own computer gotten, oh, click here and give us your information?
+In other words, how many times have you on your own computer gotten, oh, click here and give us your information?

 Oh, we want to give you millions of dollars.